osohq/oso/docs/content/any/reference/tooling/ide/_index.md

 - Syntax highlighting.
 - Diagnostics (errors & warnings) from your Oso policy are displayed in-line in the editor and in VSCode's **Problems** pane.
-  - This massively shortens the policy development cycle since the extension immediately highlights errors and warnings encountered during parsing and validating your policy.
+  - The extension immediately highlights errors and warnings encountered while parsing and validating your policy, such as if a rule is missing a trailing semi-colon, a resource block declares `"owner"` as both a role and a relation, or your policy contains no `allow()` rule.
+You would normally see this feedback when running your application, but the extension surfaces it while you edit your policy.

 ### [Vim](https://github.com/osohq/polar.vim)